-In a world that is changing fast, we can easily find that the assumptions we make about the world no longer hold true.
+In a world that is changing fast, we can easily find that our assumptions no longer hold true.

-‘Should’ is a powerful word and if you want to avoid its hidden influence in your life it is worth spending time to become aware of its power.
-It is a word that strongly urges us to do things, but never quite explains why.
+‘Should’ is a powerful word.
+If you want to avoid its hidden influence in your life it is worth spending time to become aware of its power.
+It is a word that strongly urges us to do things but never quite explains why.

 “You should do that” is clearly an instruction that you ‘ought to’, ‘have to’, or ‘must’ do a thing.
 It implies a duty, an obligation, or perhaps a correct way of doing things.
 But it doesn’t explain why we ought to do the thing.
 This creates a problem.

-“We should invest in that project,” “She should do it this way,” “He should have won the deal” — all of these give clear direction, but none explains why.
-So taking action based on any of these statements is a step into the unknown.
+“We should invest in that project,” “She should have done it this way,” “He should have won the deal” — all of these give a clear direction, but none of them explains why.
+Taking action based on any of these statements is a step into the unknown.

-Once we become aware of it, the word ‘should’ becomes a useful red flag: a warning sign to look closer for an unconscious decision process or even a deliberate manipulation. (“I really think you should…”)
+Once we become aware of the word ‘should’ it becomes a useful red flag: a warning sign for us to look more closely to understand whether an unconscious decision process or even a deliberate manipulation is happening. (“You should buy this product,” “I really think you should…”)

-To understand whether the recommended action will lead to an outcome we want we then need to ask: “Why? … Why should I do that?
+To make our own decision we need to understand whether the recommended action will lead to an outcome we want.
+We need to ask: “Why? … Why should I do that?
 Why should it be that way?
 Why should we?”

-Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be XYZ,” or “Because this project brings the mix of risk and reward that we are looking for.”
-Then we can keep asking “Why?” until we have created an unbroken link of understanding between the action we are planning and the outcome we want.
+Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be XYZ,” or “Because this project will create the mix of risk and reward that we are looking for.”
+Then we can keep asking “Why?” until we have created an unbroken link of understanding between the action we plan to take and the outcome we want to create.

 The way the world should be and the way the world is are two very different things, especially in a time of change.
-If we want to lead ourselves and other people through this time well it is important to understand this difference and to be clear about what we really mean.
+So if we want to lead ourselves and other people well through this time of change it is important to understand the difference and to be clear about what we really mean.

-Because learning to spot and let go of our expectations about the way the world ‘should’ be is an essential step to finding innovative solutions, such as Uber, Airbnb, Spotify.
+Learning to spot and let go of our expectations about the way the world ‘should’ be is essential.

-Before we can imagine the way the world ‘could’ be we need to let go of the way the world ‘should’ be.
+Before we can truly imagine the way the world could be we first need to let go of the way the world should be.

 Adapted from Inner Leadership.